 How to donate

-Use the form on this page to make a secure online donation.
-Or, make out a check and mail mite donations to:
+Use the form on this page to make a secure online donation or mail a check to (new address as of 9/23/2022):

 The Widow’s Mite

 Jesus sat down opposite the place where the offerings were put and watched the crowd putting their money into the temple treasury.
 Many rich people threw in large amounts.
 But a poor widow came and put in two very small copper coins, worth only a fraction of a penny.
 Calling his disciples to him, Jesus said, “I tell you the truth, this poor widow has put more into the treasury than all the others.
 They all gave out of their wealth, but she, out of her poverty, put in everything — all she had to live on.”
 (Mark 12:41-43)

 Over the years, many Lutheran Ladies Aid societies used a box to gather funds in support of local and synod ministries.
 Under the original 1928 Lutheran Women’s Missionary Endeavor organizational plan, each woman in every congregation would receive a Mite Box if she participated in the Ladies Aid.
 Receipts from the 92 Ladies Aid societies totalled $6651.31 in 1930.